Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 • Inner waistband pulls.

-• Belt attached at the side seam for the wearer's comfort.
+• Belt attached at the side seam for the comfort of the wearer.

-• Accessible openings – snaps added to the arm to provide full exposure as needed.
+• Accessible openings: Snap buttons added to the arm to allow full exposure as needed.

-• Snaps replace buttons down the front of the shirt – to make getting dressed easier for customers with low dexterity.
+• Snap closure replaces buttons down the front of the shirt for ease of dressing for customers with low dexterity.

 Leisurewear Set